Precious-Macaulay/wyse-backend/README.md

-# BankLens Backend API
+# Wyse Backend API

-A secure, scalable backend API for the BankLens financial intelligence platform built with Node.js, Express, and MongoDB.
+A secure, scalable backend API for the Wyse financial intelligence platform built with Node.js, Express, and MongoDB.

 ## 🚀 Features